Expert Reviews – Queen Elizabeth NP

 4/5

-Famed for its tree-climbing lions (and yes, seeing a lion sitting in a tree does look weird), Queen Elizabeth NP has a marvellous array of wildlife and you’re even a good chance of spotting a leopard here on a night drive.
+Famed for its tree-climbing lions (and yes, seeing a lion sitting in a tree does look weird), Queen Elizabeth NP has a marvellous array of wildlife and you’ve even a good chance of spotting a leopard here on a night drive.
 There’s wildlife aplenty including four of the Big Five (no rhino).

-A boat trip along the Kazinga channel is a great way to enjoy the birdlife flitting along the banks, including kingfishers divebombing into the water from overhanging tree branches.
+A boat trip along the Kazinga Channel is a great way to enjoy the birdlife flitting along the banks, including kingfishers dive bombing into the water from overhanging tree branches.
 Along the shoreline one of our group spotted a leopard lazing on a tree branch in the late afternoon.

 Another highlight of this park is Kyambura Gorge, a kind of humid, forested lost world where a community of chimps swing from tree to tree with abandon.
-Although you are a better chance to see chimps in Budongo or Kibale this location is much more atmospheric.
+Although you have a better chance of seeing chimps in Budongo or Kibale, this location is much more atmospheric.
+We stumbled across a family of chimps within 15 minutes of entering the gorge – the furry primates swung around us in the forest and even came down for a closer look near the river.

 Average Expert Rating